reacton-js/creaton/README.md

 <br>

-**\$state** – this special property refers to the [proxy](https://javascript.info/proxy) of the component's data object.
+**\$state** – this special property refers to the [proxy](https://javascript.info/proxy) of the component's state object.
 This means that if the required property is not found in the state object, the search occurs in the component itself.

 In the example below, the **id** property does not exist in the component state object.
 Therefore, it is requested from the component itself: